Walsh brothers: In Japan (1855 - 1897)

 In 1875, two younger brothers went back to the US to learn the paper industry, and the following year, together with former British minister and advisor Rutherford Alcock, Thomas and John established the Kobe Paper Mill, using the machines made in US.

 But the company prospered by selling arms and warships to the Japanese government, while the government was in the process of building its modernised army, signing the First Geneva Convention and opening the first Japanese Red Cross hospital.
-Also, the company was one of the agent for the British company, Yangtze Insurance Association in Shanghai.
+Also, the company was one of the agents for the British company, Yangtze Insurance Association in Shanghai.